k8-scalar/k8-scalar/README.md

 exit
 ```

 Scalar is a fully distributed, extensible load testing tool with a numerous features.
-I recommend checking out https://distrinet.cs.kuleuven.be/software/scalar/ for more information.
+Have a look at the [Scalar documentation](../docs/scalar).

 ## (4) Deploying experiment-controller
 Before deploying, check out the [Operations section](README.md#operations) below in this document for performing the necessary Kubernetes secret management and resource configuration.
 The secret management is mandatory as the experiment-controller requires this to communicate with the Master API of the Kubernetes cluster.